 He was a past-chairman of the Missouri Bar Association's Patent, Trademark, and Copyright Committee and recipient of that organization's President's Award in 1983.
 He was also adjunct professor of patent law at Saint Louis University Law School from 1956 to 1993.
 For several decades, he also donated his services to the Saint Louis Section as Registered Agent of the Corporation.

 Donald Leavitt’s obituary notice in the St Louis Post-Dispatch noted that he was an avid golfer.
-As a member of Greenbrier Hills Country Club, he has two holes-in-one to his credit.
+As a member of Greenbrier Hills Country Club, he has two holes-in-one on his lifetime scorecard.

 December 4, 2008— Ted Gast, president of Arch Paper Company in St Louis and former Chair of St Louis Section–ACS, told St Louis News 4 today about making paper entirely from discarded cotton garments: “no trees, no chlorine, no bleach, no dyes” ... and of course, reduced demand for landfill volume.
 Does anyone else remember when “20% rag content” was the mark of fine writing or typing paper?